 Thank you for reading this far.
 I’ve shared this with you because I want the very best for you.
 I know this will turn some people off.
 I know I’m likely to lose readers for this.
 But that’s a very, very small price to pay compared to the price that was paid for us.

-Man vs. Row isn’t just for Christians or Christian songwriters.
+Songwriting Pro isn’t just for Christians or Christian songwriters.
 People of all faiths or no faith are welcome to read, comment, attend workshops, etc. Everyone is welcome here.

 If you have decided to trust Jesus for your eternal salvation, I would be so thrilled to hear from you!
-Or if you have honest questions, I have not have the answers, but you’re welcome to email me at…
+Or if you have honest questions, I may not have the answers, but you’re welcome to email me at…

 May God bless you and your songwriting journey,